Optimal Partitioning for Dual-Pivot Quicksort: An Asymptotically Optimal Classification Strategy

-\item $\ell \geq n^{2/3}$ and $s \leq \ell - n^{2/3}$.
-Let $\textrm{m}(\ell) = \min(n-\ell, \ell - n^{2/3})$.
-Following Lemma~\ref{lem:estimation:error}, the probability of guessing wrong is at most $\exp(-2n^{1/6}/9)$.
+\item $\ell \geq n^{3/4}$ and $s \leq \ell - n^{3/4}$.
+Let $\textrm{m}_2(\ell, n) = \min(n-\ell, \ell - n^{3/4})$.
+Following Lemma~\ref{lem:estimation:error}, the probability of guessing wrong is at most $\exp(-n^{1/6}/18)$.
 The contribution of this case in \eqref{eq:500} is hence at most

-\end{enumerate} Thus, the contribution of sampling and estimation errors is $o(n)$.
-As discussed in the proof of Theorem~\ref{thm:10}, the probability bounds in Lemma~\ref{lem:estimation:error} do not hold for small subarrays created in the recursion.
-Reasoning exactly as in the proof of that theorem, we get that sorting these small subarrays results in an additional summand of $o(n \ln n)$ to the average number of key comparisons.

-In conclusion, we expect a partitioning step to make $\frac{3}{2} n + o(n)$ key comparisons, see \eqref{eq:80}.
-Applying Theorem~\ref{thm:10}, we get $\E(C_n) = 1.8 n \ln n + o(n \ln n)$. \end{proof} While being optimal, this strategy has an error term of $o(n \ln n)$.
-In the next section we will present a different strategy that will be optimal up to an $O(n)$ error term.
+\end{enumerate} Using these contributions in \eqref{eq:500}, we expect a partitioning step to make $\frac{3}{2} n + O(n^{1 - \varepsilon})$ key comparisons.
+Applying Theorem~\ref{thm:10}, we get $\E(C_n) = 1.8 n \ln n + O(n)$. \end{proof} In this section we have seen an asymptotically optimal strategy.
+In the next section we will present the optimal classification strategy.
+Unfortunately, it is even more unrealistic than the idealized strategy $\mathcal{I}$ from above.
+However, we will give an implementation that comes very close to the optimal strategy in terms of the number of comparisons.